 Florida Х

 Georgia Х

 Hawaii Х

 Idaho Х Effective January 1, 2021, there is a credit of 20% up to \$500 for an employer that makes a contribution to an employee's 529 plan.

 Illinois Х IL provides employers with a tax credit in an amount equal to 25% of a matching employee contribution, not to exceed \$500.
 35 ILCS 5/218.
 For tax years beginning on or after January 1, 2018, contributions made by an employer to an ABLE account on behalf of an employee, or matching contributions made by an employee, shall be treated as made by the employee.
 35 ILCS 5/203(a)(2)(HH).

-Indiana X For 2018, a taxpayer may claim a credit equal to 10% of contributions intended for K-12 tuition, up to a maximum credit of \$500, plus a credit up to 20% of contributions intended for higher education expenses.
-The aggregate cap for the 2018 tax credit is (1) the amount allowable under the preceding sentence, (2) \$1,000, or (3) the taxpayer's tax liability reduced by any credits allowable under IC 6-3-1 through IC 6-3-7, whichever is least.
-For 2019 and later, a designation is required, but contributions for K-12 tuition are also allowable up to 20% of the contribution, and with the same overall limitation.
-For 2020 and later, the overall cap by married individuals filing separately is \$500 as opposed to \$1,000.
+Indiana X For 2020-2022, a taxpayer may claim a credit of up to the least of (1) 20% of contributions intended for higher education expenses, (2) \$1,000 (\$500 if married filing separately), or (3) the taxpayer's tax liability reduced by any credits allowed by IC 6-3-1 through IC 6-3-7.
+For 2023 and later, the \$1,000 limitation (\$500 if married filing separately) is increased to \$1,500 (\$750 if married filing separately).
+Contributions for K-12 tuition are allowable for purposes of this credit.
+However, contributions for K-12 tuition and post-secondary expenses must be designated separately.
+Effective for 2023 and later, a contribution made after December 31 on or before the April 15 due date can be treated as previous-year contribution at the contributor's election (i.e., a March 1, 2024 contribution can be treated as a 2023 contribution).

 Iowa Х Iowa Code § 422.7(33) allows Iowa taxpayers to exclude "income from interest and earnings received from the Iowa educational savings plan trust" when calculating Iowa net income.
 Additionally, to the extent that distributions from a 529 Plan are properly excluded from federal gross income, such distribution amounts would not generally be included in Iowa's net income calculation.
 See Iowa Code § 422.7(32)(c).

 Kansas Х

 Kentucky Х

 Louisiana Х

 Maine Х

 Maryland Х

 Massachusetts Х

 Michigan Х

 Minnesota Х A nonrefundable credit is available to full-year and part-year residents of Minnesota and is equal to 50% of the taxpayer's net contributions to a qualifying account up to \$500.
 The \$500 maximum phases out as adjusted gross income exceeds certain thresholds.

 Mississippi Х Mississippi exempts from state income tax all earnings within the 529 account and used as a qualified distribution.

 Missouri Х Missouri exempts from state income tax all earnings within the 529 account and used as a qualified distribution.

 Montana Х

 Nebraska Х See Neb.
 Rev. Stat. §77-2716(8)(a) for additional information.

 Nevada Х

-New Х
+New Hampshire Х

-Hampshire

 New Jersey Х

 New Mexico Х

 New York Х

-North Х
+North Carolina Х

-Carolina

 North Dakota Х

 Ohio Х

 Oklahoma Х

 Oregon Х Oregon conforms to federal law and does not tax qualified withdrawals.
 In addition, taxpayers have until (i) the 15 th day of the fourth month following the closing of the taxpayer's tax year, or (ii) the date they file their return, whichever is earlier, to make a contribution to their account for the previous tax year.

 Pennsylvania Х

 Rhode Island Х

-South Х Interest, dividends, gains, or income accruing on the payments are not included in South

-Carolina Carolina income of the account owner, contributor, or beneficiary if they remain in the fund or are withdrawn as a qualified withdrawal.
+South Carolina Х Interest, dividends, gains, or income accruing on the payments are not included in South Carolina income of the account owner, contributor, or beneficiary if they remain in the fund or are withdrawn as a qualified withdrawal.

 South Dakota Х

-Tennessee Х The State periodically offers various incentives for contributions to the State's 529 Plan.
-For up to date information, please visit www.tnstars.com .
+Tennessee Х

 Texas Х

+Utah Х